HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationdispense-intro.md

 2. a medication*
 3. a patient

 \* see guidance below

 **Each MedicationDispense Must Support:**

+1. <span class="bg-success" markdown="1">the encounter associated with the dispense</span><!-- new-content -->
-1. who dispensed the medication
+2. who dispensed the medication
-2. the authorizing prescription
+3. the authorizing prescription
-3. type of dispense (e.g., partially dispensed)
+4. type of dispense (e.g., partially dispensed)
-4. the quantity dispensed
+5. the quantity dispensed
-5. a date for when dispensed to the patient
+6. a date for when dispensed to the patient
-6. free text dosage instructions (the *SIG*)
+7. free text dosage instructions (the *SIG*)
-7. the dose and rate
+8. the dose and rate

 **Profile Specific Implementation Guidance:**